pitt-crc/user-manual/docs/getting-started/quickstart.md

 You have logged in, loaded software, and completed a job.
 Sensible next stops:

+- [Running Python in Open OnDemand](quickstart-python-ondemand.md) — Jupyter in the browser
+- [Running R in Open OnDemand](quickstart-r-ondemand.md) — RStudio in the browser
 - [Slurm Batch Jobs](../slurm/batch-jobs.md) — write more capable job scripts
 - [Service Units](../slurm/service-units.md) — understand how usage is charged
 - [File Systems](../data-management/file-systems.md) — where to keep your data
 - [Frequently Asked Questions](../faq.md) — quick answers to common snags

 !!! question "Stuck?"
-    Open a ticket or reach the CRCD team via the [service catalog](https://crc.pitt.edu/service-request-forms).
+    Open a help ticket using the link on our
+    [service catalog](https://crc.pitt.edu/service-request-forms).